bi-graph/Bigraph/README.md

   |       4.     | `ll3` | `rl3` | 1|
   |       5.     | `ll4` | `rl3` | 2 |

-> * Although the weight have not been involved in current version, but, the format will be the same.
+> * Although the weight has not been involved in current version, but, the format will be the same.
 ### More examples

 ```python